Tochi-Onwuasoanya/SentimentAnalysisModel/README.md

 # Sentiment Analysis Project

 This project is a sentiment analysis model implemented using TensorFlow and Keras.
 The model is trained to predict the sentiment of text data and classify it into different categories.
-Files include a Python file, a Jupyter Notebook file, and a requirements.txt file
+Files include a Python file, a Jupyter Notebook file, and a requirements.txt file.

 ## Table of Contents
 - [Overview](#overview)